-There are two types of cranes, the Whooping Crane which is the largest and one of the most endangered birds in the world.
-The other is the Sandhill Crane, which has a sub-species known as the Lesser Sandhill Crane.
+There are two types of cranes; the Whooping Crane which is the largest and one of the most endangered birds in the world and the other is the Sandhill Crane, which has a sub-species known as the Lesser Sandhill Crane.
 These two Sandhill Cranes are quite similar in looks and the only real difference is in the overall size of the birds.

-Cranes are members of the rail group.
+The cranes are members of the rail group.
 They prefer feeding in both pastures and marshes.
-These birds, like the swans, fly with straight necks, as opposed to herons who fly with their necks curled back to their bodies.
-Cranes are much more vocal than swans or herons and their bugling can be heard for miles around.
-There are two rare vagrants that sometimes find their way to western North America: the Common Crane and the Hooded Crane.
+These birds, much like swans, fly with straight necks, as opposed to herons who fly with their necks curled back to their bodies.
+The cranes are much more vocal than swans or herons and their bugling can be heard for miles around.
+There are two rare vagrants that sometimes find their way to western North America; the Common Crane and the Hooded Crane.